pschoffer/elli-bot/README.md

 Elli is a simple car like platform capable to move based on the instructions recieved over the internet.

-Here is a diagram of sommunication flow:
+Here is a diagram of basic communication flow:

 <p align="center">
   <img src="./assets/control.png"/>